openstack-archive/infra-manual/doc/source/drivers.rst

 ------------------------------------------------

-If this was an official OpenStack project, remove it from the ``reference/projects.yaml`` file in the ``openstack/governance`` repository.
+If this was an official OpenStack project, remove it from the ``reference/projects.yaml`` file  and add it to ``reference/legacy.yml``in the ``openstack/governance`` repository.
 Note that if the project was recently active, this may have implications for automatic detection of ATCs.

 Package Requirements
 ====================